tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

 ### Include a timeout
 Finally, don't forget to [include a timeout](https://golang.org/cmd/go/#hdr-Testing_flags).
-The default value, 10 minutes, is in my opinion too large, we should strive to fail fast, and if any of our tests *do* need to run for larger periods of time, they should be separated as soon as possible.
+The default value, 10 minutes, is in my opinion too large; just fail fast and if any of your tests *do* need to run for larger periods of time, they should be separated as soon as possible.

 Got anything to add?
 Spotted any mistakes or got any cool stories?
 Feel free to reach out using email or ping me on Twitter [@tpaschalis_](https://twitter.com/tpaschalis_)!